-Located alongside an orphan's cemetery, the former site of Brook Farm commemorates the most famous utopian commune ever to have operated in the United States.
+Located alongside an orphan’s cemetery, the former site of Brook Farm commemorates the most famous utopian commune to ever have operated in the United States.

 Nonetheless, the experiment at Brook Farm played a key role in the development of American religious and cultural philosophy.
 During its heyday, the commune was home to some of America’s most renowned thinkers of the period, including Charles Anderson Dana, Greeley, Margaret Fuller, and Nathaniel Hawthorne.
 Hawthorne would ultimately set his novel The Blithedale Romance in a utopian community modeled after Brook Farm.